Mentorship Support Fund

 - A detailed budget for the event, project, or initiative.

 - All recipients must submit a brief written report to the Mentorship Advisory Committee detailing the outcomes of the event, program, or initiative.

 - Recipients must submit an updated budget indicating expenses.

-- Recipients must notify the Interim Assistant Director of the Mentorship Office if they are unable to spend their funding as planned.
+- Recipients must notify the Assistant Director of the Mentorship Office if they are unable to spend their funding as planned.
 Failing to notify the AD may result in ineligibility for future programs.